-The message centre is lit at all times when the ignition is ON.
+The message centre is lit at all times when the starter switch is on.

-All information displayed will be brightly lit if the exterior light switch is OFF.
+All information displayed will be brightly lit if the exterior lamps switch is off.

-If the exterior light switch is ON the display brightness can be varied using the dimmer switch.
+If the exterior lamps switch is on the display brightness can be varied using the dimmer switch.

-Note: Warning lights and warning messages are always brightly lit and are not affected by the dimmer switch.
+Note: Warning indicators and warning messages are always brightly lit and are not affected by the dimmer switch.